If your question is not answered below, please contact us at email@example.com.

 Can I take an Advanced Training before taking an Intermediate Training?

 In short, YES.
 The Advanced training category through The Center is set up to be comparable to other EMDR Advanced Trainings that are offered by other providers.
 It has been customary in the EMDR community to categorize all trainings beyond the Basic Course as "Advanced," but have found that it is too broad a category, making it challenging for clinicians to determine what their next steps might be.
-The Intermediate training offerings are predominantly focused on skills acquisition, from case conceptualization to learning about how and when to use specialized protocols.
-The Advanced Trainings do not include practice and are more focused on developmental trauma and attachment, offering conceptual maps as well as taking a deeper dive into studying the moment to moment unfolding of experience in the reprocessing sessions.
+The Intermediate training offering is your next step if you're treating clients who fit the broad category of complex trauma.
+This training is predominantly focused on skills acquisition, from case conceptualization to making clinical choices over time that are informed by both the client and the method.
+Our Advanced Trainings do not include practice and are more focused on developmental trauma and attachment, offering conceptual maps as well as taking a deeper dive into studying the moment to moment unfolding of experience in reprocessing sessions.

 What are the cancellation and refund policies for Intermediate and Advanced Trainings?